mzc6101/deblurGAN/README.md

 - Pillow
 - tqdm

-You can install the necessary packages using pip with the setup.py in this project:
+You can install the necessary packages by ey entering a virtual environment and installing the requirements listed in setup.py:

 ```bash
 virtualenv venv -p python3